 Pattie Browne was a darling of the Australian stage – a pet of the public; an Australian-born actress and singer, whose specialty was saucy serving wenches and cheeky soubrette roles.
 She was variously described as ‘a huggable bundle of charms', ‘the daintiest and sauciest of comediennes’ and ‘the spoiled darling of the Antipodes’.
-(1) She enjoyed a career that spanned some thirty years, making her first stage appearance in 1882 when only twelve years of age.
-By age fifteen she had performed before audiences in Sydney, Melbourne, Adelaide and Brisbane; and at the age of sixteen and a half underwent an impetuous marriage.
-Still not twenty, she was involved in a messy divorce, and as a young divorcee became betrothed to a highly regarded actor-manager for whom she worked, though the engagement was broken off.
+(1) She enjoyed a career that spanned some thirty years, making her first stage appearance in 1882 when only eighteen years of age.
+By twenty she had performed before audiences in Sydney, Melbourne, Adelaide and Brisbane; and at the age of twenty-one underwent an impetuous marriage.
+Still not twenty-five, she was involved in a messy divorce, and as a young divorcee became betrothed to a highly regarded actor-manager for whom she worked, though the engagement was broken off.
 In 1892, she left for England where she became a popular comedienne on the London stage, appearing in plays by Pinero and other leading playwrights.
 Following a return visit to Australia, she married a successful London stockbroker, and apart from performing a key role in a new play by J.M.
 Barrie in London and New York, settled into comfortable married life and faded from public gaze.
-She died in 1942 aged 73 and despite the accolades lauded on her during her youth, her passing remained unrecorded in the press.
+She died in 1942 aged 78 and despite the accolades lauded on her during her youth, her passing remained unrecorded in the press.

 Pattie Browne was born Sarah Ann Brown in 1864 in Parramatta when it was still a semi-rural area of market gardens and orange groves.
 Her father Emanuel Trabshaw Brown died in 1886, leaving behind a wife, Ann (née Gallagher), and at least seven adult children.
 (2) When she was eighteen, Pattie and her older sister Molly decided to try their luck in the theatre.
 Pattie made her first stage appearance at Sydney’s Theatre Royal in 1882 under the newly-formed management of Williamson, Garner and Musgrove.
 Some four months later, she moved across to the Queen’s Theatre, then under the management of G.R.
 Greville ‘where she was occasionally entrusted with parts suited to her years’.
 (3) One of her first credited roles was in July 1882 as the Messenger in a revival of King Lear, when tragedian W.E.
 Sheridan made his first appearance in Australia.
 During these early years she performed under the name of Miss S. Brown.